-2.3.8 The Trustee addresses liquidity risk by monitoring the amount of cash and other liquid instruments held and operating robust and timely disinvestment and financing procedures in order to ensure that all liabilities e.g. benefits, collateral, margin, expenses and other cash calls can be paid as they fall due.
-Investments in illiquid assets are subject to an upper limit set by the Trustee on the proportion of such assets in the DB section of the Scheme.
-This limit is periodically reviewed by the Trustee's investment committee.
+2.3.9 The Trustee delegates the management of liquidity risk to USSIM, which monitors the amount of cash and other liquid instruments held and operating robust and timely disinvestment and financing procedures in order to ensure that all liabilities e.g. benefits, collateral, margin, expenses and other cash calls can be paid as they fall due.
+The overall exposure to investments in illiquid assets (like private markets assets which may be harder to sell) is monitored and periodically reviewed by the Investment Committee.

-3. DC Section
+3. Investment Builder (the DC Section)